-Unless you intend your book to be promotion or propaganda, you should be writing with the reader's best interest in mind, and not that of some other entity.
+Unless you intend your book to be promotion or propaganda, you should be writing with the reader's best interest in mind.
 You want your readers to trust your words and to experience them as an accurate reflection of reality and/or human nature.
+You don't want readers to think you are trying to persuade them to believe something that may not be accurate.
 Whether you are writing fiction or nonfiction, your writing should tell the truth, clearly, plainly, and specifically.
 You especially should communicate the truth that has yet to be said.

 Writing in the active voice is a way for your narrator to be open and upfront about the truth.
 The exception is if you are writing in the voice of a character who doesn't know or wishes to avoid saying who is responsible, as in “The gun was fired from the grassy knoll” or “mistakes will be made.”
 That's okay on occasions when you want to convey the narrator's limitations or personality.
 Just don't use the passive voice to be unnecessarily vague about your story.